kumarshreshtha/clove/README.md

 # Clove

-Clove is an automatic differentiation engine with a pytorch autograd like api and the ability to toggle numerical computation backends (currently implements `numpy` and `cupy`).
-It supports higher order backward-mode (vjp), forward-mode (jvp) and mixed mode autodiff.
+Clove is an automatic differentiation engine with a pytorch autograd like api and the ability to toggle numerical computation backends.
+It supports higher order backward-mode (vjp), forward-mode (jvp) and mixed mode autodiff*.

 Clove also implements a jax like functional differentiation module to take derivatives of arbitrary python functions.

+\* *forward and mixed mode are currently under development*

 Computations can be performed with specific backends :